Using Geofabrik and HOT Export

 The use of YAML was chosen due to its simplicity and compatibility with SQL.
 The YAML feature selection format is similar to style files used by programs such as osm2pgsql and imposm.
 It is whitespace sensitive, with each child element indented below its parent element, and preceded by a dash.
 This dash must have a space after it.
 Here is a basic example of a feature selection with 3 themes, buildings, waterways and hospitals:

-JOSM Presets Older versions of the Export Tool used JOSM Preset .XML files to define feature selections.
+Older versions of the Export Tool used JOSM Preset .XML files to define feature selections.
 The new version uses YAML as it is more flexible in how it transforms OSM data.
-The new Export Tool, however can help convert JOSM presets into YAML configurations, by selecting the ‘Load from JOSM Preset .XML’ button.
-Please note If the preset is more complex, it may need to be written as a new YAML configuration based on the ‘item’ elements contained in the XML.
+The new Export Tool, however can help convert JOSM presets into YAML configurations by selecting the ‘Load from JOSM Preset .XML’ button.
+Please note if the preset is more complex, it may need to be written as a new YAML configuration based on the ‘item’ elements contained in the XML.

 YAML configurations can be defined and saved for future use through the ‘Configs’ page.
 It’s useful to create one configuration for a project, which can then used on all exports related to that project.
 Give the configuration a ‘name’ and ‘description’ that will make it discoverable by other users.
 Unchecking the ‘Public’ checkbox will make the configuration visible to only the user.